Vivo X50 Pro hands-on: Here's what the gimbal camera is actually like

-Chinese phone-maker Vivo unveiled its X50 series on Thursday, marking the launch of its first global flagship this year.
+Chinese phone-maker Vivo recently unveiled its X50 series, marking the launch of its first global flagship this year.
 Vivo, which is one of the top 10 phone manufacturers by market share despite being relatively unknown in the West, advertises its latest phone as a "professional photography flagship."
 It introduces an internal gimbal camera system to the series, which it's selling outside China for the first time.

 There are three phones in this range, the X50, X50 Pro and X50 Pro Plus.
 The X50 Pro has a cutting-edge Qualcomm Snapdragon 865 processor (as seen in the Galaxy S20, among others), while the X50 and the Pro both have Snapdragon 765G CPUs.
 But although the X50 Pro has a slower processor, it also has a gimbal.
 Vivo said it chose to add the gimbal to the Pro, rather than the more costly Pro Plus, to make the feature more widely accessible.